UD-CISC374/educational-game-design-document-team-11-william-dwinnell/egdd.md

 ## Core Gameplay Mechanics (Detailed)

 - (first game mode)The player must click the correct key on a visual section of a piano, as notes are flashed on the screen.
 They are scored on time and accuracy.
 The player is timed, and once the timer runs out the level is over and their score is final.
 The player receives a higher score addition for longer streaks of correct answers.
 The player score, and number of correct answers will be displayed at the end
 - (second game mode)The player must play a section of a virtual piano using their keyboard, as notes move horizontally across the screen, as if they were playing sheet music.
+The keys are mapped "1 through 8" for an octave where 'shift' plays flat and 'tab' plays sharp.
 Each level is a song, and the level is over once the player finishes playing the song.
 The player gets a combo score for getting multiple correct in a row and also gets a score for timing the notes well.
 The high score is saved so the player can revist any song and attempt to beat their score.
 - The player can enter competitions and preform the second game mode, where the more notes and the more difficulty, the better they do.
 Once the player wins a competition that they have never won before, it progresses the story, and a "cut scene" is played of the story.
 The player must play pieces they have learned, and defeat their opponent by draining their healthbar before they drain theirs.
 The opponents notes and preformance is shown, but no sound is played for them.
 - As the player improves, they receive money to unlock new notes, which improve their score in "competition"

 ## Feedback

-- *If a player gets something wrong, a buzzer is played*
+- If a player gets something wrong, a buzzer is played
-- *If the player plays the correct note then the associated piano sound is played*
+- If the player plays the correct note then the associated piano sound is played
-- *In memorization mode, a streak sound is played for long combos to show they are doing well*
+- In memorization mode, a streak sound is played for long combos to show they are doing well
-- *Notes flash green when correct before disapearing*
+- Notes flash green when correct before disapearing
-- *The score is printed on the screen*
+- The score is printed on the screen
-- *The player sees their high scores and total money*
+- The player sees their high scores and total money
-- *The background becomes more colorful as the player improves*
+- The background becomes more colorful as the player improves

 ## Longterm Feedback

-- *The competitions are the primary long-term learning objective.
-You can compare your preformance to the bots, and see if you've learned the material well enough.*
+- The competitions are the primary long-term learning objective.
+You can compare your preformance to the bots, and see if you've learned the material well enough.
-- *The accumulation of money is a long-term feedback as to how the player is doing*
+- The accumulation of money is a long-term feedback as to how the player is doing

 # Story and Gameplay

 ## Presentation of Rules

-- *The new key for a level will flash before the level begins, and the player musct input the note to begin the level*
+- The new key for a level will flash before the level begins, and the player musct input the note to begin the level
-- *The keyboard input for a piano key will be on each key as well as the note letter*
+- The keyboard input for a piano key will be on each key as well as the note letter
-- *On the first level there will be flashing text saying "Click the flashing key to play the note shown..."*
+- On the first level there will be flashing text saying "Click the flashing key to play the note shown..."

 ## Presentation of Content

-*Most of the core material will be taught through the memorization levels of the game, where the player must click notes as they flash on the screen, sometimes in short sequences.*
+Most of the core material will be taught through the memorization levels of the game, where the player must click notes as they flash on the screen, sometimes in short sequences.

 ## Story (Brief)

-*You are sipping coffee at a cafe when piano thugs challenge you, you play the tutorial level to beat the thugs, you are then put on the main menu to select from options, you play the memorization game and learn new notes on the piano, you then play pieces using those notes, you then use those skills to win competitions and progress the story*
+You are sipping coffee at a cafe when piano thugs challenge you, you play the tutorial level to beat the thugs, you are then put on the main menu to select from options, you play the memorization game and learn new notes on the piano, you then play pieces using those notes, you then use those skills to win competitions and progress the story

 ## Storyboarding